 In his book, An Essay on the Principle of Population, he concluded that when people have a higher standard of living, they tend to…well procreate.
 This leads to a sharp rise in population and thus their living standards fall again.
 This phenomenon is known as the Malthusian trap or malthusian spectre.

-Malthusian catastrophe is the effect of the malthusian trap, so to say.
-In the same book, he theorised that if agricultural production could not meet the population growth, there would be a nation wide famine due to the ensuing food shortages.
+Malthusian catastrophe is the effect of the Malthusian trap, so to say.
+In the same book, he theorized that if agricultural production could not meet the population growth, there would be a nationwide famine due to the ensuing food shortages.

 Like all other subjects, this school of thought has several strong opposers and many fair criticisms.
 Let’s try and analyse the most important of those critiques and the critics who pointed them out

 These men were people who changed the way we looked at economics as a subject.
 It is safe to say classical economics was the only format of economics that was widely accepted and practiced other than mercantilism before these freethinkers questioned this way of thinking.

 Although Marxian economics is a completely different concept, in fact it is literally the opposite.
 It would be unwise not to mention him

 In fact, he is the one who named the subject “classical economics.”
 His main criticism of leaving it to the market forces to decide how wealth was distributed.